 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions Allanson Street Primary School will take to resolve the complaint.

-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The headteacher will advise the complainant of how to escalate their complaint should they

-If the complaint is about the headteacher, or a member of the governing body (including one of the Co-Chairs or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the headteacher, or a member of the governing body (including the Co-Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.